Lawin0129/SSHRD_Script/README.md

     - /private/preboot is mounted to /mnt6.
     - DO NOT RUN THIS IF THE DEVICE IS ON A REALLY OLD VERSION!!!!!!!
 7. Have fun!

+# Dumping Nand
+1. Follow [Usage](https://github.com/Lawin0129/SSHRD_Script?tab=readme-ov-file#usage) up to step 4.
+2. Once you've booted the ramdisk, run `./sshrd.sh dump-nand`
+    - You can also dump specific partitions,
+        - Run `./sshrd.sh dump-mnt1` to dump the whole RootFS (disk0s1s1)
+        - Run `./sshrd.sh dump-mnt2` to dump the whole user data partition (disk0s1s2)
+3. It should now start dumping.
+After disk0 is dumped, it will ask if you want to dump the specific partitions for any reason you might want them (disk0 should contain everything though).
+4. The dumps will be saved in the current directory with the file names `disk0.gz`, `disk0s1s1.gz`, `disk0s1s2.gz`
+5. Once everything is done, your iDevice will reboot into Recovery Mode.
+Run `./sshrd.sh fix-auto-boot` to kick it out of Recovery Mode.

 # Linux notes